AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 __10. Contact Information__

-Should You have any questions concerning this EULA, or if You desire to contact the Rightholder for any reason, please contact our Customer Support Service:
+Should you have any questions concerning this EULA, or if you desire to contact the Rightholder for any reason, please contact our Customer Support Service:

 Email: support@adguard-vpn.com

 Website: https://adguard-vpn.com

-© 2020 ADGUARD SOFTWARE LIMITED.
+© 2020-2022 ADGUARD SOFTWARE LIMITED.
 All Rights Reserved.
 The Software and any accompanying documentation are copyrighted and protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.